Tim Nolan (politician): Criminal charges

-In 2017, Nolan was charged with 28 felonies, including charges of rape, human trafficking, witness tampering, prostitution, unlawful transaction with a minor and sodomy.
-There were 22 victims, including eight juveniles.
+In 2017, Nolan was charged with 28 felonies, including rape, human trafficking, witness tampering, prostitution, unlawful transaction with a minor and sodomy.

 Nolan initially pleaded not guilty to the charges on May 12, 2017.
-On February 9, 2018, at age 71, he pleaded guilty to 21 counts going back to 2004 and included 19 victims, including juveniles.
+On February 9, 2018, at age 71, he pleaded guilty to 21 counts going back to 2004 and included 19 victims, including seven juveniles.
 The agreement called for 20 years in prison and to pay a $100K fine.
 He entered an Alford plea for some charges.
 The counts indicated he engaged in human trafficking, providing drugs and alcohol to minors in exchange for sex, and threatening arrest and eviction unless sex acts were performed.
 On February 9, 2018, he pleaded guilty to 19 counts of child sex trafficking and human trafficking.
 He was sentenced to serve 20 years in prison and sent to Northpoint Training Center in the State of Kentucky.